Shao-Group/aletsch/README.md

  -c | integer | 20  | the maximized number of splice graphs that will be combined into a cluster -s | float   | 0.2 | the minimized similarity between two splice graphs that will be combined

-If `-l file` option is provided, Aletsch will only assemble the specified chromosomes;
+If `-l string` or `-L file` option is provided, Aletsch will only assemble the specified chromosomes;
 otherwise, all chromosomes will be assembled.

 If `-d directory` option is provided, the assembled transcripts for each individual